 2. Determine Course Placement

-Due to the campus closure, assessment testing is currently unavailable.
-In lieu of testing, we are placing students based on a combination of GPA and SAT/ACT Scores.
+Due to the campus closure, traditional assessment testing is currently unavailable.
+In lieu of the Accuplacer test, we are placing students based on a combination of measurement tools such as, cumulative high school GPA and SAT/ACT Scores.

 Please send all high school transcripts, SAT/ACT scores, or college transcripts to the Admissions Office via email at email@example.com, via Naviance or via Parchment.